 Nancy's son Joseph and her ex-husband, Norman Jones, were found guilty and jailed for life in 2009 in the death of John Finney, whose corpse was found dismembered in Ickleford in 2008.
 Finney's hands and head were never found.

-The most latest news about the grandson of the infamous gangster Charlie Kray was published by the Dailystar.co.uk. on the 12th May 2013, it states that Joseph “Joey” Jones, took part in the savage beating at HMP Swaleside just weeks after begging Justice Secretary Chris Grayling: “Don’t let me die in prison.”.
-Find out more here.
+The most latest news about the grandson of the infamous gangster Charlie Kray was published by the on the 12th May 2013, it states that Joseph “Joey” Jones, took part in the savage beating at HMP Swaleside just weeks after begging Justice Secretary Chris Grayling: “Don’t let me die in prison.”.
+Read more at the Daily Star.